Joel Embiid, 76ers rout Wizards to take 3-0 series lead

 TIP INS

 76ers: All five starters scored in double figures. … Joined the 2020 Utah Jazz, 2019 Golden State Warriors, 1987 Los Angeles Lakers and 1986 Boston Celtics in scoring 120-plus points in each of their first three postseason games.
-The Lakers and Celtics went on to win the NBA title. … Set a franchise record for points through three quarters with 109. … Green passed Paul Pierce to move into 12th on the playoff career 3-pointers list.
+The Lakers and Celtics went on to win the NBA title. … Set a franchise record for points through three quarters with 109. … The 29-point margin was Philadelphia’s largest in a playoff game since 2001. … Green passed Paul Pierce to move into 12th on the playoff career 3-pointers list.

 Wizards: Westbrook tied Jason Kidd for third in NBA history with his 11th career postseason triple-double. … Davis Bertans started in place of Raul Neto with coach Scott Brooks looking for more size. … Georgetown coach and former New York Knicks star Patrick Ewing was in attendance and got a nice ovation from the crowd when shown on video screens.